MeteoSwiss/opendata/docs/general/download.md

 ### Update frequency
-For [Ground-based](https://opendatadocs.meteoswiss.ch/a-data-groundbased) and [Atmosphere measurements](https://opendatadocs.meteoswiss.ch/b-data-atmosphere) as well as for [Climate stations – Homogeneous measurements](https://opendatadocs.meteoswiss.ch/c-climate-data/c1-climate-stations_homogeneous) and [Climate precipitation stations - Homogeneous measurements](https://opendatadocs.meteoswiss.ch/c-climate-data/c2-climate-percipitation-stations_homogeneous) MeteoSwiss provides an optimized directory structure separating older historical data, which is not updated regularly, and more recent data, which is updated more often.
+For [Ground-based](/a-data-groundbased) and [Atmosphere measurements](/b-data-atmosphere) as well as for [Climate stations – Homogeneous data series](/c-climate-data/c1-climate-stations_homogeneous) and [Climate precipitation stations - Homogeneous data series](/c-climate-data/c2-climate-percipitation-stations_homogeneous) MeteoSwiss provides an optimized directory structure separating older historical data, which is not updated regularly, and more recent data, which is updated more often.
 For realtime data we provide a third "now" directory with a high update frequency.

 This is the overview: